Ingan121/ModernActiveDesktop/docs/Updated.md

     * It now more resembles IE4 or IE6
     * It can now open pages that don't allow embedding
     * Improved external link handling
-    * Note: the system plugin ChannelViewer has been deprecated.
+    * Note: the system plugin ChannelViewer has deprecated.
 Please use the in-wallpaper ChannelViewer or any external browser on your system
 * Improved the customization settings
     * You can now adjust the window metrics and font settings.
 Updated the built-in themes to have unique metrics as well
     * Made the configuration window pretty pixel-perfect to the 98 apperance control panel